humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-12-11-are-your-mixins-ecmascript-5-compatible.md

     object.sayName();       // outputs "Nicholas"

 In this example, `object` receives both the property `name` and the method `sayName()`.
-This was fine in ECMAScript 3 but doesn&#8217;t cover all the bases in ECMAScript 5.
+This was fine in ECMAScript 3 but doesn't cover all the bases in ECMAScript 5.

 The problem I ran into was with this pattern: